Reporting street issues

 You should always call 999 if you or someone else is in immediate danger, or if the crime is in progress.

-you can report the issue by ringing telephone number 101 or by using their website page to contact the officers for our area.
+You can report the issue by ringing telephone number 101 ( max charge 15p) or by using their website page to contact the officers for our area.

 If you would prefer to pass on information about crime or people you know or suspect are committing it without revealing your identity to the police you could talk to Crimestoppers, an independent registered charity